Carreau/phd-dissertation/parts/part2.rst

     - 0.1 mM DTT
     - 0.02 mg/ml β-casein,

-then adjusted to a pH  of 7.4.
+Then,  pH is adjusted to 7.4.
-In the working buffer myosin II forms minifilaments of approximately 0.7 µm length which correspond to about 100 motors.
+In the working buffer, myosin II forms monofilaments about 0.7 µm long, which roughly correspond to about 100 motors.

 Lipids, reagent and proteins
 ****************************
 ..
 2

-Chemicals are purchased from Sigma Aldricht (St-Louis, Mo, USA) unless stated otherwise.
+Chemicals are purchased from Sigma Aldricht (St-Louis, Mo, USA, unless stated otherwise.
 EPC (l-:math:`\alpha`-phosphatidylcholine) and `1,2-distearoyl-sn-glycero-3-phosphoethanolamine-N-[biotinyl polyethylene glycol 2000]`
-(biotinylated lipids), `1,2-dioleoyl-sn-glycero-3-phosphocholine` are purchased from Avanti polar lipids (Alabaster, USA).
+(biotinylated lipids), `1,2-dioleoyl-sn-glycero-3-phosphocholine` are purchased from Avanti Polar Lipids (Alabaster, USA).
 Monomeric actin containing 10% or 20% of labeled Alexa-488
 actin and 0.25 % of biotinylated actin is diluted in G-Buffer